djkeyes/battlecode2016/README.md

 ## Foreword from zombfs

-This is the repository for team 292 ZomBFS from battlecode 2016.
+This is the repository for "ZomBFS" (team 292) and briefly "TODO: create team name" (team 155) from battlecode 2016.
 All the src/dkXXX packages are stuff I considered submitting--in particular, dk007 was the seeding tournament submission (turret turtle bot), and dk011 was the qualifying/final tournament submission (soldiers+turret bot).

 I'm not sure what links will still be unbroken a year from now, or how long the old website will exist, but if you want to install stuff yourself, you'll need to do this: